deyran/asp-net-razor-training/overview.md

 ### The program.cs file

+The program.cs file is used as an *entry point*. *Entry Point* refers to the initial point where the execution of a program begins

 The *program.cs* file is a critical part of the applications' startup process.

-* In the file *Program.cs* we can see the following lines of code
+In the file *Program.cs* we can see the following lines of code

 1. *var builder = WebApplication.CreateBuilder(args);*